 Vascular surgery deals with the diagnosis and sub-surgical procedures for the management and treatment of disorders/diseases related to the vascular system, i.e. veins, arteries and the lymphatic system, excluding the coronary and intracranial arteries.
 A vascular surgeon is concerned with treating the blood vessels of the body including arms, legs, organs and other tissues of the body, except that of heart and brain.
 Vascular surgery is advised when a vascular disease cannot be treated by less invasive or non-surgical methods.
 The purpose of vascular surgery is to treat those diseases related to veins and arteries known as arterial and venous diseases.

 Vascular diseases are caused due to the conditions like clotting of blood in blood vessels, weaken blood vessels or damaged valves which control the flow of blood within the veins thus depriving of vital nutrients and oxygen.
 Common vascular diseases are atherosclerosis, aortic aneurysms, peripheral vascular disease, carotid artery disease.
 Surgery is often suggested to treat such diseases to aid prevent strokes or heart attacks, relieve angina or hypertension, eradicate aneurysms, improve claudication by repairing the arteries, bypassing, or replacing them.
 Atherosclerosis i.e., the hardening of arteries occurs as people age due to the accumulation of fatty material containing cholesterol or calcium on the innermost layer of artery; cause the narrowing of the inside diameter of the blood vessels.
 Gradually, the blood vessels become so narrow that blot clots (thrombus) forms which blocks the blood flow to the entire portion of the body; creating the condition known as PVD or peripheral arterial disease.
-In another form of atherosclerosis, ulcer forms at the diseased interior of the blood vessels where blood clots tend to form.
-These blood clots then break the ulcer and blocks the arteries in the narrower ends.
+In another form of atherosclerosis, ulcer forms in the diseased interior of the blood vessels where blood clots tend to form.
+These blood clots then break the ulcer and block the arteries in the narrower ends.

 Vascular surgery involves techniques relating to endovascular surgeries such as balloon angioplasty with or without stenting, aortic and peripheral vascular graft replacement, thrombolytic therapy, and other aides for vascular reconstructions.